KLab-UT/NGS_mapping_and_phylodist/README.md

 <a name="intro"></a>
 # Introduction
+A major obstacle in genomic research with non-model organisms (99.99% of all organisms on earth) is the selection of an appropriate reference genome to use for bioinformatic processing of genetic sequencing data.
+Raw genomic data is ideally mapped to a reference genome from the same organism, but limited research of non-model organisms typically means the absence of a reference genome.
+One solution is to use a genome from a closely related organism.
+However, mutations that accumulatebetween species cale with time, meaning that increased genetic difference in more distantly related taxa will result in decreased mapping efficiency.
+Among amniote vertebrates, squamate repties are a great system for testing mapping efficiency across clades since this group is the most species rich of all amniotes. \n
-To determine the relationship between whiptail mapping percentage and phylogenetic distance.
+To determine the relationship between whiptail mapping efficiencey and phylogenetic distance.
 These scripts are used to examine the difference in mapped percentage between 28 vertebrate genomes and species of whiptail lizards (genus Aspidoscelis) using whole-genome sequencing data.

 <a name="researchQuestion"></a>
 # Research Question